os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 #### Timing of address generation

-- At compile time
+- At the compiling time
    - Assuming the starting address is **known**
    - If the starting address changes, the program must be recompiled
-- At load time
+- At the loading time
-   - If the starting address is **unknown** during compilation, the compiler generates relocatable code
+   - If the starting address is **unknown** in compilation, the compiler should generate relocatable code
-   - At load time, the position may not be fixed, and absolute (virtual) addresses are generated
+   - At the loading time, the position may not be fixed, and absolute (virtual) addresses are generated
-- At execution time
+- At the execution time
-   - The code cannot be modified at execution time
+   - The code cannot be modified during execution
    - Requires **address translation (mapping) hardware** support